developersCradle/java-web-dev-soap-rest-api/SOAP Web Services/Section 09/README.md

 <img src="webServiceChange2.JPG" alt="alt text" width="600"/>

-1. This way around Web Service Impl is made first, then **WSDL** is generated automatically.
+1. This way around Web Service Implementation is made first, then **WSDL** is generated automatically.
 2. Now clients get affected when ever **Web Service** is updated.

 - There are two ways to write **Web Services**.